ogratwicklcs/ansible_windows_workshop/1-tower/README.md

 ![Group Edit](images/1-tower-group-edit.png)

-Today, we have already defined a handful of variables to tell Ansible how to connect to hosts in this group.
-You do not have to define these variables as a Group variable here, they could also be Host variables or reside directly in your Template or Playbook.
-However, because these variables will be the same for **ALL** windows hosts in our environment, we defined them for the entire windows group.

 By default, Ansible will attempt to use SSH to connect to any Host, so for Windows we need to tell it utilize a different connection method, in